Table of Contents

-The modern ventilator is a highly sophisticated piece of equipment which can deliver different modes of ventilation according to the patient’s needs.
+The modern ventilator is a highly sophisticated piece of equipment that can deliver different modes of ventilation according to the patient’s needs.
 They are:

-- Volume controlled ventilation: the commonest mode; the volume and ventilatory rate are set in accordance to the patient’s arterial oxygen and carbon dioxide levels.
+Volume controlled ventilation: the standard mode; the volume and ventilatory rate are set in accordance with the patient’s arterial oxygen and carbon dioxide levels.

-- Pressure controlled ventilation: This mode is utilized in patients with high airway pressures who are at risk of barotraumas with volume controlled ventilation.
-A maximum inspiratory volume is set and the ventilatory rate is modulated as per blood gases.
+Pressure controlled ventilation: This mode is used in patients with high airway pressures who are at risk of barotrauma with volume-controlled ventilation.
+A maximum inspiratory volume is set, and the ventilatory rate is modulated per blood gases.

-Role of tracheostomy: In patients with anticipated need for prolonged mechanical ventilation or failure to wean off the ventilator, endotracheal tube usage has its own caveats.
-These patients stand to benefit from tracheostomy eliminating the dead space, allowing oral hygiene and lowering chances of aspiration pneumonia.
+Role of tracheostomy: In patients with an anticipated need for prolonged mechanical ventilation or failure to wean off the ventilator, endotracheal tube usage has its own complications.
+These patients stand to benefit from tracheostomy that allows the elimination of dead space, allows improved oral hygiene, and reduces the risk of aspiration pneumonia.

 - Atrophy of the diaphragm

 Usually ordered by intensivists or nephrologists, and managed by ICU nurses, CRRT offers the following advantages over conventional hemodialysis:

 - A better outcome in acute renal failure, often with complete recovery